rkjcollab/local_ancestry_analysis/README_dayam_server.md

 The map files used were downloaded from https://github.com/joepickrell/1000-genomes-genetic-maps/tree/master/interpolated_from_hapmap (downloaded oned 29 April 2016).
 The files were renamed to chr1.txt, chr2.txt, ..., chr22.txt

+SDS notes: got this from archive rfmix_input.tar.gz on BioDataCatalyst.

 ### tgp

 Reference (ancestral) populations required by RFmix - 99 CEU and 108 YRI.

 Downloaded the VCF files in ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ to data/raw/tgp_release_20130502.
 Created the following file from the first worksheet of http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info/20130606_sample_info.xlsx:
 <i>ceu_yri_ids.txt</i> in this same directory, containing a list of all CEU and YRI IDs.
 Ran the script <code>create_tgp_input_files.sh</code> in the scripts directory, to extract the already phased TGP CEU and YRI subjects into IMPUTE file format (which is easy to later on merge with the admixed ShapeIT phased files).

+SDS notes: got this from archive rfmix_input.tar.gz on BioDataCatalyst.

 ## Step 1: Setup